Why Choose Cedars-Sinai Marina del Rey Hospital for Mitral Valve Disease Treatment?

-Mitral valve prolapse is a common type of valve disease, and is hereditary in nature.
+Mitral valve prolapse is a common type of valve disease and is hereditary in nature.
 Some kinds of mitral valve prolapse have been noticed in association with Marfan's syndrome, a connective tissue disorder with characteristic long bones and flexible joints.

 Mitral regurgitation occurs as a result of conditions that damage or weaken the valve.
 The common causes of mitral regurgitation in adults are:

-Mitral stenosis is caused by any condition that results in narrowing of the mitral valve.
+Mitral stenosis is caused by any condition that results in the narrowing of the mitral valve.
 It is commonly caused by rheumatic fever.

 Our patients will be advised to seek alternative medicine treatments before we resort to surgical methods of treatment.
 These include:

 Chiropractic care involves a natural, non-invasive therapy that helps in managing heart diseases.
 It is also helpful in preventing the occurrence of heart diseases.

 In order to maintain overall cardiovascular health, it is recommended to perform at least 30 minutes of moderate-intensity aerobic activity for 5 days a week or at least 25 minutes of vigorous aerobic activity for 3 days a week.
 Performing moderate to high-intensity muscle-strengthening exercises for at least 2 days a week helps in attaining additional health benefits.

 Yoga involves stretching your body in different poses while concentrating on your breathing and meditation.
 Along with a heart-healthy lifestyle, the incorporation of Yoga-based exercises prevents or even reverses heart diseases to a certain extent.
 One can expect great benefits with Yoga, although it may not be able to completely cure the disease.